 The Isleys' first single, the shimmering "This Old Heart of Mine (Is Weak for You)," was their finest moment and barely missed the pop Top Ten; still, the group felt straitjacketed by the Motown style of production formula and in 1969 they exited Tamla to resuscitate the T-Bone label.
 Their next release, the muscular and funky "It's Your Thing," hit number 2 on the U.S. charts in 1969 and became their most successful record.
 In 1973, the Isleys had a massive hit with their rock-funk fusion cover of their own earlier single "Who's That Lady," re-titled "That Lady (Part I); " the album 3 + 3 also proved highly successful, as did 1975's "The Heat Is On," which spawned the smash "Fight the Power (Part I).”

 As the decade wore on, the group again altered its sound to fit into the booming disco market.
 While their success on pop radio ran dry, they frequently topped the R&B charts with singles like 1977's "The Pride," 1978's "Take Me to the Next Phase (Part 1),” 1979’s "I Wanna Be With You (Part 1)," and 1980's "Don't Say Goodnight.”

-A longtime member of the Isley Brothers, singer and songwriter O'Kelly Isley performed with his influential family group for close to four decades, a period spanning not only two generations of siblings but also massive cultural shifts which heralded their music's transformation from gritty R&B to Motown soul to blistering funk.
+A longtime member of the Isley Brothers, singer and songwriter O'Kelly Isley performed with his influential family group for close to four decades, a period spanning two generations of siblings and massive cultural shifts that heralded their music's transformation from gritty R&B to Motown soul to blistering funk.
 O'Kelly Isley died of a heart attack on March 31, 1986.